Rummy-nose Tetra

 Foods and Feeding

-Since they are omnivorous the Rummy-nose Tetra will generally eat all kinds of live, fresh, and flake foods.
-To keep a good balance give them a high quality flake food everyday.
+Since they are omnivorous, the Rummy-nose Tetra will generally eat all kinds of live, fresh, and flake foods.
+To keep a good balance, give them a high-quality flake food every day.
 Feed brine shrimp (either live or frozen) or blood worms as a treat.
-They are more difficult to keep than many other tetras, the water conditions should be kept soft and acidic for them to thrive.
+This tetra has a small mouth, so make sure the food is small enough for them to consume.
+These tetras like several feedings a day, but offer only what they can consume in 3 minutes or less at each feeding.

 • Diet Type: Omnivore